 Alan: But having said that we’ve both been saying that it would be interesting to use the bottom-end booth, and stick the whole band in there, to see what it sounded like just in that little room.
 It’s a deader room, so that could be another option.
 Ok, you could say “for this song lets have a more claustrophobic sound” and put everyone in.
 Because you can fit a whole band in that booth, and can record like that, with all the spill really tight.
 But then for the next song, you might want a liver drum sound so put it in the main live room.
 So yeah, it’s the choice.

 MILC: Besides comparing it to London studios, we should obviously note that you’ve both worked in studios all around the world.
-We were wandering if you’d seen anywhere in particular that had a direct influence on what your vision was for Assault & Battery 2.
+We were wandering if you’d seen anywhere in particular that had a direct influence on what your vision was for Battery Studio 2.
 Did you see anywhere where you thought, “this is a great idea, we should do this back home…” ?

 Flood: Its probably more, “this is not what we want”.